bernadonh/crmquickdeploy.powershell/README.md

 This script only works with Dynamics/PowerApps Portal artefacts, including JS, HTML, CSS and Liquid for web pages, web templates, entity forms, entity lists, web forms and web files.

 You specify a folder to watch when launching the script.
-The structure for this folder should be as described at https://bernado-nguyen-hoan.com/2017/08/17/source-control-adxstudiocrm-portal-js-css-and-liquid-with-crmquickdeploy/, and is summarised below.
+You must structure this folder and its contents in a certain way so that the script can recognise the types of artefacts and how to map them to records in CRM.
+This is described in depth at https://bernado-nguyen-hoan.com/2017/08/17/source-control-adxstudiocrm-portal-js-css-and-liquid-with-crmquickdeploy/ and is also summarised below.

 Connection string to CRM is defined in a file, namely **crmquickdeploy.powershell.config**, which should also be located at the folder being watched by the script.
 This file is described in more details below.